Fresh Fun Flavor

 Fully chopped spinach on a cutting board with a knife.

-Recipe ingredients in a food processor.
+Vegan Spinach Ball ingredients shown in a food processor.

-Vegetable appetizers on a baking tray with a cookie scoop for shaping.
+Spinach Balls on a baking tray with a cookie scoop for shaping.

 Vegan Spinach Balls stacked on a wooden board with slices of tomatoes and leafy greens on the background.